-Groves residents asked to boil water following winter weather impacts - Port Arthur News
+Groves, Port Neches residents asked to boil water following winter weather impacts - Port Arthur News

-Groves residents asked to boil water following winter weather impacts
+Groves, Port Neches residents asked to boil water following winter weather impacts

 GROVES — The City of Groves is under a boil water notice at this time, the city announced just before 8 p.m.
 Tuesday.